 United States has a total of 19,924 km of coastline.
 In Turkey, that number is 7,200 km.

-The statistics above were calculated using The World Factbook, Internal Revenue Service, and Revenue Administration, Government of Turkey.
+The statistics above were calculated using the following data sources: The World Factbook, Internal Revenue Service, Revenue Administration, Government of Turkey.

 How big is Turkey compared to United States?
 See an in-depth size comparison.